1forh/zacharyminner.com/content/notes/how-to-get-your-coworkers-to-use-gitmoji.md

 [Gitmoji](https://gitmoji.carloscuesta.me/) is pretty dope.
 Put simply, it's a standard for using emojis in your commit messages.

-Removing a file or a `console.log`?
+Removed a file or a leftover `console.log`?
 Add a 🔥 emoji to the beginning of your commit message.
 Fixed a layout bug in Safari?
 Add a 🐛 emoji.
 Added some sweet styles for that new Copy with Media component?
 Add a 💄 emoji.

 So easy.
 So effective.
 Another developer can review your pull request and gain a lot of context just by scanning your commit messages before diving deeper.